Dragon8029/100-days-of-code/Attempt6.md

 Completed days 12 and 13 of the #javascript30 challenge.
 Finally got an image slider working on my project page.
 Happy with today's progress.

 ---

+##D33/100:
+*Sep 2, 2019*

+Completed day 14 of the #javascript30 challenge.
+Carried on styling my project site.
+It's starting to come together.

+---